-27.818 Australian Environment and Human Response
+27.818 Australian Environment and Human Response S1 L2T2

 Prerequisite: Nil.
-Excluded: 27.301 801, 27.295, 27.111.
+Excluded: 27.010, 27.030 27.801, 27.295, 27.111.

 Themes selected from the mechanisms of the physical environment with particular reference to Australia and the Sydney region.
-Landscape as an expression of dynamic response: and capability and land use problems, humans as agents of landscape change.
+Landscape as an expression of dynamic response: land capability and land use problems, humans as agents of landscape change.
 Energy and Atmospheric Circulation over Australia: local weather patterns and weather extremes, human responses to fire, flood, and drought hazards.
-Development and Stability of Hillslopes, soil, vegetation and drainage relationships, problems of soil erosion.
-Coastal Ecosystems: problems of demand, risk and management in the coastal zone Lectures are supplemented with tutorials, workshops, and field tutorials.
+Development and Stability of Hillslopes: soil, vegetation and drainage relationships, problems of soil erosion.
+Coastal Ecosystems: problems of demand, risk and management in the coastal zone.
+Lectures are supplemented with tutorials, workshops, and field tutorials.
 Students are required to provide some materials for workshop exercises and to contribute to the cost of field tutorials.